Can I tell you a secret?

 Salud! de Mesilla keeps the delicious surprises coming with fresh flavors, cool combinations, classy decor, and good service.

-The love shown to gluten-sensitive diners by providing multiple options in every menu category is icing on the top.
+The love shown to gluten-sensitive diners by providing multiple options in every menu category is the icing on the top.

 Best of all, while the experience was over the top, the cost was not.
 (The bill for the goodies above PLUS a bottomless cup of joe came in under $30.)